House of Bourbon-Two Sicilies: Titles

 Children and male-line grandchildren of the King of the Two Sicilies bore the title Prince(ss) Royal of the Two Sicilies with the style of Royal Highness.
 Other agnatic descendants of the King, born of authorized marriages, bore the title Prince(ss) of the Two Sicilies with the style of Royal Highness.

 Since 1861, and similarly to members of the House of Bourbon-Parma, the style Prince(ss) of Bourbon-Two Sicilies has been used for and by members of this family to highlight their membership in the House of Bourbon.
-The title of princess is also born by the wives of the princes of the house provided the marriage is dynastically approved.
+The title of princess is also borne by the wives of the princes of the house provided the marriage is dynastically approved.